PD-Mera/triton-basic/README.md

-# Basic Usage of Triton with Pytorch Models
+# Basic Usage of Triton with Pytorch-ONNX Models

 ## Tritonserver